NewtonWasTaken/skautitvarozna/README.md

 <h1>What does it do?</h1>
 It is a service that needs to be running 24/7.
-I decided to host it on my Raspberry Pi 4 using <a href="https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units">systemctl</a>.
+I decided to host it on my Raspberry Pi 4 using Docker.

 <h2>Main function</h2>